Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Deploy-with-pipeline.md

      - For multi-region deployments: VNet peering connections between regions

 3. **Application (Optional)**
+   - This step deploys the infrastructure for the Test Database Connection app that makes a test connection with the cluster deployed in the step 1.
    - Deploys from `envs/dev/02-app-resources/`:
      - App Service Plan
      - Virtual network and subnet for the app